Locations:

 It is not uncommon for autoimmunity to run in families,” Dr. Highland says.
 For example, one person could have multiple sclerosis (MS), another could have scleroderma or lupus and yet another might have thyroid disease.

 However, the risk is only slight.
-There is one exception in that the prevalence of scleroderma in the Choctaw Native Americans who originally settled in Oklahoma is quite increased.
-It’s important to share your family history with your physicians.
+There is one exception, in that the prevalence of scleroderma is quite increased in the Choctaw Native Americans, who originally settled in Oklahoma.
+So it’s important to share your family history with your physicians.

 Advertisement